kushal-DL/puppeteer/README.md

 # HiveShip

-An autonomous SDLC orchestrator that transforms plain-English goals into fully executed, PR-delivered codebase changes — with zero human intervention.
+An autonomous self-learning code synthesis platform that transforms plain-English goals into fully executed, PR-delivered codebase changes — with zero human intervention.
 Unlike stateless coding assistants, HiveShip **learns from every run**: it accumulates repository knowledge, indexes past jobs, and codifies reusable procedures — so the 50th PR against a repo is measurably better and cheaper than the 1st.

 ```
 Developer           HiveShip                         GitHub